PedroVieiraSantos/Getting_and_Cleaning_Data/CodeBook.md

-* "Subject.ID" Identification of a person (integer number from 1 to 30).
+* "Subject.ID": Identification of a person (integer number from 1 to 30).

-* "activity_Name" Name of the activity performed by a person.
+* "activity_Name": Name of the activity performed by a person.
 Includes: "WALKING"; "WALKING_UPSTAIRS"; "WALKING_DOWNSTAIRS"; "SITTING"; "STANDING"; "LAYING".

-* 66 different measurements/calculation (all values are averaged), taken from the original data set:
+* 66 different measurements/calculations (see below), taken from the original data set.
+Values are in floating point format and represent the average values for each person/activity pair (each row in the table).
 ```
 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"